Apolotary/SpatialPd/README.md

 SpatialPd
 =========

-A simple project, which explores the usage of mobile devices for virtual sound environments
+This is a simple project which explores virtual sound environments with mobile devices, using Pure Data patch as a backend for sound processing.

+Documentation and more precise description coming soon.